-'Stranger Things' Season 3 Characters Will Be New & They Sound So Creepy
+'Stranger Things' Is Adding 3 New Characters For Season 3 & They Sound So Creepy

 We may still be pretty fresh off of the last season of Stranger Things, but Season 3 is well on it way.
 In fact, we are finally getting our first details on what will be going down in Hawkins when the supernatural series returns, including three new faces that will add to the town's mystery.
 Character bios for three new characters central to Stranger Things Season 3 have just been released, via That Hashtag Show, and these newcomers certainly sound like they are going to shake things up in Hawkins.